flowable/flowable-examples/async-history/async-history-rabbitmq-springboot-listener/README.md

 }
 ```

 The Queue, Binding, TopicExchange, SimpleMessageListenerContainer and Receiver bean are needed to set up a message listener for RabbitMQ.
-As messages are sent to an exchange in RabbitMQ (contrary to JMS where messages are sent to a queue): a _TopicExchange_ (where the engine will sent the messages to) is configured to route its messages to the _Queue_ instance using the _Binding_ definition.
+As messages are sent to an exchange in RabbitMQ (contrary to JMS where messages are sent to a queue), a _TopicExchange_ (where the engine will send the messages to) is configured to route its messages to the _Queue_ instance using the _Binding_ definition.

 The actual message listeners are instances of the _Receiver_ and run in the _SimpleMessageListenerContainer_ as defined above.
 Note that the _receiveMessage_ method is configured to receive the message in the _MessageListenerAdapter_ bean.